Detailed Guide forSales Representatives, Wholesale and Manufacturing, Except Technical and Scientific Products in California

 Projections of Employment

-In California, the number of Sales Representatives, Except Technical is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Sales Representatives, Except Technical are expected to increase by 14.6 percent, or 20,200 jobs between 2012 and 2022.
+In California, the number of Sales Representatives, Except Technical is expected to grow slower than average growth rate for all occupations.
+Jobs for Sales Representatives, Except Technical are expected to increase by 11.1 percent, or 15,800 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|